-Americans fall short of federal exercise recommendationsMay 8th, 2012 in Health
+Americans fall short of federal exercise recommendationsMay 8, 2012 in Medicine & Health / Health

 Americans spend, on average, only about two hours each week participating in sports and fitness activities, according to researchers at Penn State and the University of Maryland who examined U.S. government data from the American Time Use Study.